Beatrice Belkin: Early life and career

 The daughter of Mr. And Mrs. George B Abrams, Beatrice Belkin was born Beatrice Abrams in New York City on 4 November 1902.
-Her father had immigrated from Russia to the United States not long before she was born.
+Her father had emigrated from Russia to the United States not long before she was born.
 He had worked as a singer in theaters in Turkey and Germany prior to immigrating to the United States.
 Beatrice's mother was from Lithuania, and her parents married in Palestine prior to coming to the United States.
 The Abrams family moved to Lawrence, Kansas in 1916.
 There her father worked for the Hub Clothing Co.

 Beatrice was educated at Lawrence High School.
 She graduated from the University of Kansas with a Bachelor of Music degree in 1924.
 Her voice teacher at the university was Waller Whitlock.

 By December 1924 she was going by the name of Beatrice Belkin and was living in New York City where she was a pupil of voice teacher Estelle Liebling.
 She held paid singing posts at the Congregation Emanu-El of New York and Temple Emanu-El in Bayonne, New Jersey.
 In 1925 she was a soloist at the Mosque Theatre in Newark, and she was the resident soprano soloist at the Rialto Theatre; an upscale movie palace that had live entertainment presented in conjunction with silent films in a single evening of entertainment.